The

 Historical Background

 Early in 1839 there were only a few Jews in Cleveland, notably Simson Thorman from Unsleben, Bavaria.
-After two years in Missouri, fur trading, he settled here in 1837 and bought property.
+After two years fur trading in Missouri, he settled here in 1837 and bought property.
 He wrote home, inviting relatives and friends to join him.

 The Unsleben Bavaria Thorman and others had left did not have a Jewish cemetery and would not have one until 1856.
 Its Jewish dead were laid to rest in the Jewish cemetery of Kleinbardorf, about 15 miles (a three-hour trip) to the southeast.
 But here there was no Jewish cemetery even a day (40 miles) away from Cleveland.
 Their cemetery would serve many communities.